russelljjarvis/ScienceAccessibility/README.md

 `Selenium`, `Google Scrape` (uses Selenium), and `delver Crawler`, are the surfing clothes I used; they work together to prolong a period feigned humanhood.
 The downloading of pdf's as opposed to html usually occurs in the nude, but this does not seem to cause any problems.

 Search Engine: 'who are you?' code: 'I am an honest human centric browser, and certainly not a robot surfing in the nude'.
-Search Engine: 'good, here are some pages'.
+Search Engine: 'great, great, I'd love to get to know you, before I can share my resources, I need to make sure that you will store records of our interactions together, that I may reread on future dates'.
+Code: 'creepy, I mean, cool, yes, sure!'
+SE: 'great here are some pages'.
 Time elapses and reality is exposed just like in 'the Emperors New Clothes'.